rollmug/sci-cosmic-playlist/README.md

 ### Set Environment vars:

-In the project root directory, create a file called `.env.local` and add the following text, configuring the URLs as needed:
+In the project root directory, create a file called `.env.local` and add the following text, configuring the first three URLs as needed:

 ```dotenv
 SCI_CONTROL_API_URL=https://path-to-api